MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/add-users/remove-former-employee.md

 ::: moniker-end

-2. Click **Add/Remove licenses** to delete the license so you don't pay for it until you hire another person.
+2. Select **Add/Remove licenses** to delete the license so you don't pay for it until you hire another person.

-When you [add](add-users.md) another person to your business, you'll be prompted to buy a license at the same time, with just one click!
+When you [add](add-users.md) another person to your business, you'll be prompted to buy a license at the same time, with just one step!

 For more information about managing user licenses for Office 365 for business, see [Assign licenses to users in Office 365 for business](../subscriptions-and-billing/assign-licenses-to-users.md), and [Remove licenses from users in Office 365 for business](../subscriptions-and-billing/remove-licenses-from-users.md).